pratikhingnekar/pratikhingnekar/README.md

 # 💫 About Me:
 "Passionate about unraveling insights from complex datasets using the dynamic duo of Python and SQL.
 Proficient in crafting elegant solutions with a strong foundation in data structures.
-Eager to contribute my data analytics expertise to innovative projects and drive impactful results."<br>🌱 I’m currently learning Data Science and Machine Learning<br>👯 I’m looking to collaborate on Data Analytics projects<br>🤝 I’m looking for help with Data Structures and Algorithms<br>💬 Ask me about Data Science<br>⚡ Fun fact: I am lazy but Smart
+Eager to contribute my data analytics expertise to innovative projects and drive impactful results."<br>🌱 I’m currently learning Data Science and Machine Learning<br>👯 I’m looking to collaborate on Data Analytics projects<br>🤝 I’m looking for help with Data Structures and Algorithms<br>💬 Ask me about Data Science<br>⚡ Fun fact: I am obessed with the oil of 21st Century - 'Data 🛢️'

 ## 🌐 Socials: